cstashko/STIFMaps/README.md

 ![Graphical Abstract](./assets/graphical_abstract.png)

 Shown is a triple negative breast tumor.
-Scale bar, 50 microns
+Scale bar, 50 microns.
+Stiffness values are natural log-transformed.

 Code from the manuscript: "STIFMap employs a convolutional neural network to reveal spatial mechanical heterogeneity and tension-dependent activation of an epithelial